JerseyXS/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of X?
 * How does X feel?

+I answer all of these questions in the video below.

 **Include a short video demonstrating the answers to these questions.** https://youtu.be/VkWieoXWfHE

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+I demo the full system in the video below.

 **Include a short video demonstrating the finished result.** https://youtu.be/L5C-hokc_RM